locksleyu/TODOList/TODOList/README.md

 - Internationalization of strings ("Add task" etc.) into common languages
 - Link to the app's webpage.
 - User assistance (in the form of text, screenshots, and short videos) should be added to show how to use the app initially.
+- Some sound effects (like when deleting or adding an item) to improve usability.
 - The UX design could be improved to be more pleasing.
 - Optional: Analytics to show how the users are using the app (could use something like Mixpanel).
 This should of course have a clear opt-out.